-- System design errors - Faulty electrical products-often stemming from sub-par quality of cables and connecters - Poor installation practices or irregular maintenance - Lightning strikes connections, factors that could occur in any electrical system.87 Mitigation measures relating to emergency preparedness and vulnerability considerations of the older population are provided in section 16.3.9.
+- System design errors - Faulty electrical products-often stemming from sub-par quality of cables and connecters - Poor installation practices or irregular maintenance - Lightning strikes

+Although fires at solar plants may be underreported, some studies do suggest that the prevalence of the risk is low.
+One 2021 study by the Fraunhofer Institute for Solar Energy Systems found that, of the more than 2 million PV plants in Germany, .006% of them caused a fire resulting in serious damage.
+They also found that the majority of these fires were as a result of faulty cabling and connections, factors that could occur in any electrical system.88 Mitigation measures relating to emergency preparedness and vulnerability considerations of the older population are provided in section 0.
 These should also consider the risk of live electrical current prevailing even in a fire situation.
-Fire can happen due to the overcurrent, or an electrical arc on inverters which will have their own current protection system to decrease the fire risk and help contain the fire to the electrical cabinet at the point of system failure.88 Only in very worst-case scenarios, would neighbouring area suffer power shortages or environmental or safety hazards due to large-scale solar farm fires.
+Fire can happen due to the overcurrent, or an electrical arc on inverters which will have their own current protection system to decrease the fire risk and help contain the fire to the electrical cabinet at the point of system failure.89 Only in very worst-case scenarios, would neighbouring area suffer power shortages or environmental or safety hazards due to large-scale solar farm fires.
 A fire safety plans designed by authorized designer has already been prepared and approved under construction permitting by the Bulgarian authorities.